 Immediate legal action is necessary to determine the negligent parties, the extent of their negligence, and to preserve any evidence that proves that negligence.

 Unlike other states, Michigan does not have a specific wrongful death statute of limitations.
-Because of this, Michigan borrow the statute of limitations from whatever the cause of action is.
+Because of this, Michigan borrows the statute of limitations from whatever the cause of action is.
 In most cases, a wrongful death will be caused by negligence, and therefore, the statute of limitations would be three years because it is three years for a standard negligence case.